-- About Migrating Back from an External Keystore To switch from using a external keystore solution to a software keystore, you can use reverse migration of the keystore. - Step 1: Configure sqlnet.ora for the Reverse Migration You must edit the keystore directory location in the sqlnet.ora file. - Step 2: Configure the Keystore for the Reverse Migration

-The ADMINISTER KEY MANAGEMENT statement with the SET ENCRYPTION KEY and REVERSE MIGRATE clauses can be used to reverse the migration of a keystore. - Step 3: Configure the External Keystore to Open with the Software Keystore After you complete the migration, the migration process automatically reloads the keystore keys in memory.
+- About Migrating Back from an External Keystore To switch from using an external keystore solution to a software keystore, you can use reverse migration of the keystore. - Step 1: Configure the External Type You can use the ALTER SYSTEM statement to configure the external keystore type. - Step 2: Configure the Keystore for the Reverse Migration The ADMINISTER KEY MANAGEMENT statement with the SET ENCRYPTION KEY and REVERSE MIGRATE clauses can be used to reverse the migration of a keystore. - Step 3: Configure the External Keystore to Open with the Software Keystore After you complete the migration, the migration process automatically reloads the keystore keys in memory.

-4.1.9.2.1 About Migrating Back from an External Keystore
+4.1.11.2.1 About Migrating Back from an External Keystore

-To switch from using a external keystore solution to a software keystore, you can use reverse migration of the keystore.
+To switch from using an external keystore solution to a software keystore, you can use reverse migration of the keystore.